MikCil/foggia_occupator/README.md

 ## Citation

-A full paper presenting thisn dataset is currently in press.
-However, if you wish to use this dataset in your research right now, please cite the following abstract:
+A full paper presenting this dataset is currently in press.
-Ciletti, M., di Furia, M., Guarini, P., & Toto, G. A. (2024).
-Foggia Occupator: a case study on the creation of an Open Educational Resource through the digitization of a historical newspaper.
-In Book of Abstracts (p.
-235).

 ## License